GoogleCloudPlatform/alloydb-auth-proxy/examples/nodejs/README.md

 export DB_NAME='my_db'
-export DB_HOST='<IP Address of Cluster or 127.0.0.1 if using auth proxy>' export DB_PORT=5432 export ALLOYDB_CONNECTION_NAME='projects/<PROJECT>/locations/<REGION>/clusters/<CLUSTER>/instances/<INSTANCE>'
+export DB_HOST='<IP Address of Cluster or 127.0.0.1 if using auth proxy>' export DB_PORT=5432
 ```

-Note: Defining credentials in environment variables is convenient, but not secure.
-For a more secure solution, use
+Note: Saving credentials in environment variables is convenient, but not secure - consider a more
-[Secret Manager](https://cloud.google.com/secret-manager/) to help keep secrets safe.
-You can then define
+secure solution such as [Secret Manager](https://cloud.google.com/secret-manager/) to help keep secrets safe.
-`export ALLOYDB_CREDENTIALS_SECRET='projects/PROJECT_ID/secrets/SECRET_ID/versions/VERSION'` to reference a secret
-that stores your AlloyDB database password.
-The sample app checks for your defined secret version.
-If a version is
-present, the app retrieves the `DB_PASS` from Secret Manager before it connects to AlloyDB.

 ## Deploy to Google App Engine Standard